murkl/arch-os/installer/README.md

 never in it: it is asked for immediately before the installation starts and forgotten when it is over.

-It is also the one way a script answers anything — `answer NAME value` in `lib.sh` appends a line, and the runtime reads the file back.
+It is also the one way a script answers anything: a task appends a `NAME='value'` line to it — see the `share-config` task — and the runtime reads the file back.